GuanceCloud/datakit/internal/export/doc/en/inputs/logging.md

       # It is recommended to use the absolute path and specify the file type suffix
       # Please reduce the scope and do not capture to zip file or binary file
       logfiles = [
         "/var/log/*.log",            # All files of the log "/var/log/*.txt",            # All files of the txt "/var/log/sys*",             # All files prefixed with sys under the file path "/var/log/syslog",           # Unix format file path
-        "C:/path/space 空格中文路径/some.txt", # Windows format file path
+        '''C:\\path\\log\\*.txt''',  # Windows-style file path, where the path separator is a double backslash \\, and there are three single quotes on both sides.
       ]

       ## socket currently supports two protocols: tcp/udp.
 It is recommended to open the intranet port to prevent potential safety hazards